Debt Ratios for Residential Lending

-Your ratio of debt to income is a tool lenders use to determine how much of your income can be used for a monthly mortgage payment after you have met your various other monthly debt payments.
+The ratio of debt to income is a tool lenders use to calculate how much money is available for your monthly mortgage payment after you have met your various other monthly debt payments.

-Usually, underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
+Typically, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt together.
-Recurring debt includes auto/boat loans, child support and monthly credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt.
+For purposes of this ratio, debt includes payments on credit cards, auto loans, child support, etcetera.